acm-uic/student-task-manager-sig-mobile-dev/README.md

   - Everyone

 Let the creativity flow!
 This is the stage where...
-  - Creatively inclined people
   - Find an idea that's not already on the market
   - Where is the future headed?
 What kind of app leverages that?
 What trends can we hop on | Can we create a new trend?
   - Research possible selling points and features | What do we have that others don't?

-  - Analytically inclined people
   - Research potential databases/APIs/libraries that can be used to make the app | Ex.
 If we make a book app, how will we get the book info?
 Local database?
 API?
   - Are there any problems that will arise if we proceed with the creation of the app? | Ex.
 Limitations with the coding language/library we'll be using
+  - What features will there be available on the app?

+### Step 2: Design
+- Roles involved:
+  - Designers
+  - Managers and Leads
+  - Anyone who'd like to pitch in on design

+We have an idea.
+Now we visualize it.
+This is the state where...
+  - We draw up the screen visuals to help us see what we want
+  - All screens will be drawn by designers
+  - Everyone pitches in and requests changes to the designers

+### Step 3: Backend
+- Roles involved:
+  - Backend lead
+  - Backend team
+  - Managers and Leads

+Now we figure out how we make it work behind the screens.
+This is the stage where...
+  - What backend functions are required for the actions taken by the user in the frontend?
+  - How can we use the database to achieve this result?
+  - Code the backend and all functions
+  - Make them easily readable for the rest of the team